Judges 2022

 Martin Smith MBE FSyI is the Founder and Chairman of The Security Awareness Special Interest Group (SASIG).
 With nearly 40 years’ experience in the security and crime prevention industries, Martin Smith is a well-known and highly respected personality in the security industry.
 He is an established and successful businessman, philanthropist, communicator, visionary, and internationally recognised author, blogger and speaker.
 Martin gained his degree in behavioural psychology before spending 15 years as a commissioned officer in the RAF employed on the whole range of policing and security duties.
 After being awarded the MBE for this work, he left the Service to establish a second career in the commercial sector.
 In 1997 he founded The Security Company (TSC) to assist organisations in improving their security cultures and staff awareness.
 In 2004 he founded the SASIG, a free networking forum to improve trust online which now has more than 5,000 members from around the world.

-Lisa Ventura is an award-winning cyber security consultant and is the Founder of Cyber Security Unity (formerly the UK Cyber Security Association), a global community organisation that is dedicated to bringing individuals and companies together who actively work in cyber security to help combat the growing cyber threat.
-She is extremely passionate about raising awareness of the growing cyber threat to prevent cyber-attacks and cyber fraud.
+Lisa Ventura MBE is an award-winning cyber security specialist, writer and keynote speaker.
+She is the Founder of Cyber Security Unity, a global community organisation that is dedicated to bringing individuals and companies together who actively work in cyber security to help combat the growing cyber threat.
+In addition, Lisa has worked with a number of cyber security and infosec organisations including Proficio Inc, Boost Technology Group, Pinsent Masons, Blue Voyant, CyBourn, the UK Cyber Security Council and currently Qualitest to name but a few.

 If you would like to learn more about the judging process, please visit our Ethics Page.